 First.
 Make sure you spray your pan with cooking spray.
 This will help the cheesecake release from the pan and the slices to come out smooth.
 Do not use butter to grease the pan!!!!
 Using butter to grease the pan will literally act like glue, making the crust stick to the pan.
 I learned that one the hard way.

 Second.
 Start by forming the bottom of the crust.
 Pour in about 1/2 of the crust crumbs into the pan and press down firmly to form an even smooth base going all the way to the edge.

 Last.
-To form the edges, take the rest of the crust crumbs and spoon them all along the edge of the crust.
+To build the edges, take the rest of the crust crumbs and spoon them all along the edge of the pan.
 Using your hand, gently press up to form an edge bout 1″ high.
 It doesn’t have to be perfect!